Skip to content

 1. If You’re Pregnant or Nursing

-2. If you have a sensitive skin type or skin conditions like Eczema & Rosacea.
+2. If you have a sensitive skin type or skin conditions like Eczema and Rosacea.
 Retinol will make your dry skin worse.

 Any Retinol shopping tips?